bodil/smartstring/README.md

 implementation that's much safer.)

 ## Supported architectures
-`smartstring` currently doesn't build on 32-bit big endian architectures like `powerpc`, so its use in any crates that intend to run on those architectures should ideally be gated behind a [platform specific dependency](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies) in your `Cargo.toml`, like so:
+`smartstring` currently doesn't run on 32-bit big endian architectures like `powerpc`, so its use in any crates that intend to run on those architectures should ideally be gated behind a [platform specific dependency](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies) in your `Cargo.toml`, like so: